YunxinDENG/bike_parking/README.md

 - **Results**: This directory contains the output files generated from the data processing scripts.
   - `thiesson_all.csv` : Processed data files (replace with the actual file names).

-- **Documentation**:
-  - `Data Source.md`: A document summarizing the sources of all data used in the dissertation.
+- `data_source.md`: A document summarizing the sources of all data used in the dissertation.

 ## Usage

 Before running the scripts, ensure you have the necessary software and packages installed.
-The code is written in [insert programming language] and should be compatible with [insert version or range of versions].
+The code is written in Python and should be compatible with Python 3.10.5, packaged by conda-forge.

 1. Clone the repository: